getclizy/clizy/README.md

 # Clizy - command-line interface for lazy people

-## ⚠ `master` branch refers to an alpha version of version 2!
+## ⚠ `master` branch is version 2 - currently alpha!

-`master` version now refers to an alpha version of a complete overhaul with new features and customizations.
+`master` contains an unstable version - a complete overhaul of the library with new features and customizations.
+See `v1` for the current, stable version.

 ## Why clizy?